Southwest Airlines flight incident SWA1380 - the engine exploded, one person died

-On 17 April 2018, an unfortunate incident occurred on the SWA1380 flight on the New York - Dallas route.
+On April 17, 2018, an unfortunate incident occurred on flight SWA1380, on the route New York - Dallas.
 The left engine (No. 1) of the Boeing 737-700 Southwest Airlines aircraft exploded.
-After the blast, pieces of the engine hit the fuselage, and a window was broken.
-The cabin was depressurized and a passenger by the window was half pulled out.
+Following the explosion, parts of the engine hit the fuselage and a window was broken.
+The cabin was depressurized, and a passenger in front of the window was half pulled out.

 Incident WN1380 Southwest Airlines flight

 - Joe Marcus (@joeasaprap) April 17, 2018

 The pilots made the emergency landing decision in Philadelphia.
 He landed in a motor, in complete safety.
 The aircraft was awaited on the ground by the intervention crews.